phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 - A theme and especially templates are a **central additional dependency**, that
     - **need to be updated**
     - **can e.g. also break your site** from a software perspective
-    - usually **influences performance** to a greater degree
     - **can influence compatibility with other plugins/extensions**
-    - might come with a **certain lock-in effect** due to specific features even if the framework isn't changed
+- might come with a **certain lock-in effect** due to specific features or your customization effort even if the framework isn't changed
+- usually **influences performance** to a greater degree and thus also **SEO**
 - Especially with **SSGs** and their more generic nature, in contrast to CMSs, **plugins are more likely to be incompatible** if framework-agnostic
-- A highly popular (and thus e.g. well maintained, documented...) [framework](#frameworks) with a poor template selection for your intended purpose (e.g. blogging) might be less preferable than another less popular framework where you already found a template which you really like
+- A highly popular (and thus e.g. well maintained, documented...) [framework](#publishing-frameworks) with a poor template selection for your intended purpose (e.g. blogging) might be less preferable than another less popular framework where you already found a template which you really like
 - For basically all frameworks you can **find theme/templates galleries that usually also come with demo sites** you can check out right away (e.g. [Hugo](https://themes.gohugo.io/)).
 Ideally they also come with links to the code for the demo site, so you can and should check out if you like the [file structure](#markdown-features--file-structure)

 ### Collaboration & Commenting